-If you are re-visiting us…look at the Recent Additions page
+If you are re-visiting us…look at the Recent Changes page

 The information and views expressed on this site are those of three non-medical people, all of whom have Cold Agglutinin Disease (CAD), a type of Autoimmune Hemolytic Anemia.
 At times we have used medical terminology.
 We have tried to be as accurate as we can in presenting this information.